AustinGil/presentations/intro.md

 # 🤝 ASSURANCE 😘

-I'm not here to sell developer products
+This is not a sales pitch

 I'm here to teach

-Sometimes there's overlap
+Sometimes there's overlap (we do a lot!)

-I'll try to be clear
+It'll be clear and unimpactful